huaweicloud/terraform-provider-huaweicloud/website/docs/r/kms_key_v1.html.markdown

 * `realm` - See Argument Reference above.
 * `key_id` - The globally unique identifier for the key.
 * `default_key_flag` - Identification of a Master Key.
-The value 1 indicates a Default Master Key, and the value 0 indicates a key
+The value 1 indicates a Default Master Key, and the value 0 indicates a key.
 * `origin` - Origin of a key.
 The default value is kms.
 * `scheduled_deletion_date` - Scheduled deletion time (time stamp) of a key.
 * `domain_id` - ID of a user domain for the key.
 * `expiration_time` - Expiration time.
 * `creation_date` - Creation time (time stamp) of a key.
+* `is_enabled` - See Argument Reference above.

 ## Import